 Zombie (1979, It.) (aka Zombi 2)

-This gory Lucio Fulci film was set on a voodoo-worshipping Caribbean Island.
-It was known for its underwater battle between a zombie and a shark.
+This gory Lucio Fulci film was one of many Italian redos (or unofficial sequels) of George Romero's Dawn of the Dead (1978) (released in Italy as Zombi).
+Therefore, this one was alternately titled Zombi 2.
+It was set on a voodoo-worshipping Caribbean Island, and was best known for its underwater battle between a zombie and a shark.

 It also had one of the most gruesome eye gouging or 'splinter-into-the-eye' death sequences ever filmed.
 A similar scene appeared in Fulci's The Beyond (1981).

-After her death, she was eaten by zombies.
+After her death (off-camera), she was eaten by zombies.

 (chronological by film title)